D2D Assisted Multi-antenna Coded Caching: Introduction

 \subsection{Organization and notations}

 The rest of the paper is organized as follows.
-In Section \ref{sec:sysmodel} we describe the system model of the studied problem.
-In Section \ref{sec:examples} we explain the main ingredients of the proposed solution via two examples.
-Then, in Section \ref{sec:general}, the proposed scheme is presented for the general case of parameters.
-In Section \ref{sec:complexity_analyze} a thorough investigation on the benefits of D2D transmissions on the complexity reduction of the multicast beamformers is done.
-Section \ref{sec:simres} provides numerical results that exhibit performance improvements due to the proposed scheme.
-Finally, Section \ref{sec:conclusions} concludes the paper.
+In Section \ref{sec:sysmodel} the system model {is introduced}.
+In Section \ref{sec:examples} we {illustrate} the main {elements} of the proposed {scheme} via two examples.
+Then, Section~\ref{sec:general} {demonstrates the proposed scheme for the general case}.
+Section~\ref{sec:complexity_analyze} {analyzes} the complexity reduction of the DL beamforming {due to the complementary D2D phase}.
+Section \ref{sec:simres} presents numerical results, and Section \ref{sec:conclusions} concludes the paper.